AllenNeuralDynamics/aind-ephys-spikesort-kilosort25-full/README.md

 In addition, the scripts accept the `--data-folder` option to modify the path of the data (by default `../data`) and a `--n-jobs` parameter to control the maximum number of jobs used for parallelization.

+Finally, the `--params-file` allows one to specify the location of a JSON file with the parameters used for the processing.
+Default parameters are used in case this option is not specified and can be found in the `code/processing_params.json` file.

 For example, one could run:
 ```bash